-- Treating gum disease with nonsurgical periodontal scaling and root planing - Periodontal scaling/root planing is covered every three years (from treatment date) - Localized delivery of antimicrobial agents - Localized delivery of antimicrobial agents is covered when your gums have pocket depth readings of 5mm or greater, which is called Case Type three or four. - Limited to two teeth per quadrant up to two times (per tooth) per benefit period. - Must have had scaling and root planing done six weeks six months before the treatment, or you must be in active supportive periodontal therapy.
+Treating gum disease with nonsurgical periodontal scaling and root planing

+• Covered every three years from the date of service.

+Localized delivery of antimicrobial agents

+- Localized delivery of antimicrobial agents is covered when your gums have pocket depth readings of 5mm or greater. - Limited to two teeth per quadrant up to two times (per tooth) per benefit period. - Must have had scaling and root planing done six weeks six months before the treatment, or you must be in active supportive periodontal therapy.

-Adult Accidental Injury Covered at 100%
+Adult Accidental Injury